Deploying Lens model on DataOS¶

 Quick Guide

-This guide provides instructions for setting up Lens in the DataOS environment, importing an existing Lens project from a local machine using SSH, utilizing version control tools such as Bitbucket or Git for seamless CI/CD integration.
+This document provides instructions for setting up Lens in the DataOS environment, importing an existing Lens project from a local machine, utilizing version control tools such as Bitbucket or Git.

 Before initiating the deployment process, please ensure you have the following: